cad-polito-it/testcrush/docs/source/zoix.rst

 ZoixInvoker
 -----------
 This class is the responsible for issuing calls to VC-Z01X.
-It offers utilities to compile HDL sources in VCS, logic simulate these sources, generate fault campaign manager sripts and finally, fault simulate the sources in Z01X.
-It assumes a pre-existing a tested and working VC-Z01X environment for a DUT and all function arguments are passed as variadic args and keyword arguments.
+It offers utilities to compile HDL sources in VCS, logic simulate these sources, and finally, fault simulate the sources in Z01X.
+It assumes a pre-existing tested and working VC-Z01X environment for a DUT and all function arguments are passed as variadic args and keyword arguments.
 The reason for this design choice is to abstract as much as possible from any version-specific niece that VC-Z01X might have.
-Hence, we offer this layer of abstraction and leave it to the user to specify compilation and simulation isntructions to be executed in the methods of the ``ZoixInvoker`` e.g., by a .json configuration file.
+Hence, we offer this layer of abstraction and leave it to the user to specify compilation and simulation isntructions to be executed in the methods of the ``ZoixInvoker`` e.g., by the TOML configuration file.

 .. autoclass:: zoix.ZoixInvoker